 To change or not to change...

 On an unusually warm weekend afternoon about a month ago, I walked into Diane T. on Court Street in Cobble Hill.
 They were having a sale and it was bedlam.
 I approached the sale rack and immediately a white sparkly number caught my eye. $750 marked down to $525.
-It was a hot dress but I was too overwhelmed by the crowd, the lack of ventilation, the price, and the fact that my fiance was waiting for me to return home (
+It was a hot dress but I was too overwhelmed by the crowd, the lack of ventilation, the price, and the fact that my fiance was waiting for me to return home (without shopping bags).

-least five times!"
+But I couldn't get the dress out of my mind.
+I asked my friend Joie at work what she thought of a bride changing halfway through her wedding reception.
+A total diva, she replied, "Oh, I'll change at least five times!"
 I told her about the sexy white frock that was marked down and that had caught my eye a few weeks earlier.
 She urged me right then and there to call the store and make sure they still had it.

 The next day I was back at Diane T. I was met by the owner, Diane T., and a friendly and eager, young sales associate.
 The store was relatively empty as the two women prepped the tables and racks with colorful spring inventory.